simchaFarag/node/README.md

+# NodeJS Images Framework
-# Well structured NodeJS project to manage and sort images.
+## Well structured NodeJS project to manage and sort images.

 ### Features:
 - Use express.js to build rest api.